mjhajharia/mjhajharia.github.io/content/card/research.md

 January 2020 | Semester Long Project - Natural Language Processing

 Developed an Unsupervised, graph-based algorithm for Keyphrase Extraction that exploits syntactic relations using dependency parsing, augmented with local text attributes.
-We reconstruct dependency trees in a Hyperbolic metric space to locate keywords, further ranked by statistical NLP features.\[[pdf](https://mjhajharia.com/keyword.pdf)\]
+We reconstruct dependency trees in a Hyperbolic metric space to locate keywords, which are then further ranked by statistical NLP features. [[doc]](https://mjhajharia.com/keyword.pdf)